 --I understand you're currently living in Canada.
 Are you skiing in British Columbia, where Whistler is located?

-"No, it's too cold where I live now, so it never snows.
-I go to school in St. Catharine, Ontario, near Niagara Falls.
-It's a boarding school, so I've been in Canada by myself for over a year now.
+"No, it's too cold where I live now, so it doesn't snow.
+I'm in St. Catherine, Ontario, near Niagara Falls, and I'm attending school there.
+It's a boarding school, so I've been in Canada alone for over a year now.

 Why?
-I just sort of did it (laughs).
+Just because (laughs).
 I thought, 'Oh, maybe I should go to Canada' (laughs).
-But St. Catharine is such a rural area, there's nothing there, it's boring.
-Japan would be great to have places like Don Quijote.
+But St. Catherine is so rural, there's nothing there, and it's boring.
+Japan is great because we have Don Quijote and stuff like that.
 I love Don Quijote!"

 Thus began Kanae's story in a slightly mysterious tone.
 It turns out that her father is Canadian and her mother is from Aomori, meaning she is half Canadian.
 While one might think that the family lives in Canada, her father is actually an orthopedic surgeon who runs a clinic called Maniwa Orthopedic Clinic in Hirosaki City